Boating Safety

 Cold Water Immersion Survival and Recovery

-It is critical to get yourself out of the water, however possible, as soon as possible.
+It is critical to get yourself (or a passenger) out of the water, however possible, as soon as possible.

 Remember that your ability to swim may begin to be affected in as few as three minutes, and you'll lose the ability to swim within 30 minutes.
 Stay calm, and try to conserve energy and maintain body heat.